 The following information lists general rules for certain site elements on mobile.

-Note: Some templates have mobile-specific style options in the Style Editor.
+Note: Some templates have mobile-specific style options.
 Since you can't edit your site on a mobile device, you can make these changes on a desktop computer.
 For help with this, visit Making style changes.

 Audio and video files